jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ### GitHub Copilot - Opensource and AI

-As of 2022 a new wrinkle has appeared.
+As of 2022 a new wrinkle has appeared in the Opensource discussion.
 With [GitHub](https://github.com "GitHub version control webpage") being one of the largest repositories of public opensource code, there came a new opportunity.
 Could AI scan the existing code base and make coding suggestions as you develop?
 GitHub is now offering this via their [Copilot](https://github.com/features/copilot/ "GitHub copilot webpage") paid product.

 `GitHub Copilot uses the OpenAI Codex to suggest code and entire functions in real-time, right from your editor.`